rokmohar/alexa-assistant/readme.md

 ### Enable Google Assistant API:-
 To enable access to the Google Assistant API, do the following:

-1. In a **new** browser tab or window, go to the Cloud Platform Console here https://console.cloud.google.com/project and then to the Projects page.
+1. In a **new** browser tab or window, go to the Cloud Platform Console here https://console.cloud.google.com/project (If this is the first time you have use the google developer console then you will need to agree to the the Terms on service on the pop-up box.)
-2. Click on "Create Project"
+2. Click on "Select a project" and then the "+" button to create a new project
-3. Give the project a name, it doesn't really matter what it is but it needs to be unique so google will add a series of numbers to the end of the name if somebody has already used it.
+3. Give the project a name, it doesn't really matter what it is but it needs to be unique so Google will add a series of numbers to the end of the name if somebody has already used it.
 Press create.
-4. Click on the name of the project that you just created.
-This will take you to an IAM & ADMIN page.
-Do nothing with this page.
+4. You will be taken to a new page.
+Look for a notification within the blue bar at the top of the page.
+Once the project is created click on the the notification and then select the "Create Project: XXX" where XXX is the name that you gave the project
 5. Click on this link: - https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview This will take you to a page entitled "API manager".
 6. Click on the blue text near the top that says "ENABLE".
 7. Once the next page had loaded - do nothing with this page.